 Back in section 9.6, we looked at alternative models for friction.
 But one aspect of that discussion was deferred until later: I said we should review the Amontons-Coulomb “law” that friction force is proportional to the normal force (i.e. to the bow force in our case).
 The time has now come to look at this issue.
 The Amontons “law” is so familiar to anyone who has studied mechanics or physics at any level that many people are surprised to learn that there is any question about it.
 But the result is a purely empirical finding, and the generally accepted explanation involves something unexpectedly subtle.

 Amontons published his “laws of friction” in 1699 (although in fact this was a re-discovery: they were stated in the notebooks of Leonardo da Vinci some 200 years earlier, but Leonardo never published them).
 The first two of these laws state that the force of friction is proportional to the applied load, and independent of the apparent area of contact between the sliding surfaces.
-The original experimental evidence gathered by Amontons and others involved the classic experiment of an object like a brick resting on an inclined plane (such as a wooden plank).
-The angle of the plane can be slowly increased, until the brick starts to slide.
+The original experimental evidence gathered by Amontons and others involved a classic experiment with an object like a brick resting on an inclined plane (such as a wooden plank): the angle of the plank is slowly increased, until the brick starts to slide.

-However, if you were to examine with a microscope the surfaces of the brick and the wooden plank, neither of them would be smooth.
+If you were to examine the surfaces of the brick and the wooden plank under a microscope, neither of them would be smooth.
 Instead, they would be covered with small lumps and bumps known in the jargon as asperities.
 The result would be something like what is sketched in Fig. 7: actual contact between the two surfaces only occurs near the tips of these asperities.
 The real area of contact will be much smaller than the apparent area of contact.

 The accepted explanation for Amontons’ laws then goes like this.
-The friction force is proportional to the real area of contact.
+The friction force is determined by the shear strength of the interface between the two materials, acting over the real area of contact.
+So under the simplest assumption, friction force is directly proportional to real area of contact.
 When the applied load is increased so that the surfaces are pressed together more firmly, there is a bit of deformation near the asperity tips, with the result that each individual contact gets a bit bigger, and also additional asperities may come into contact.
-In a classic paper by Greenwood and Williamson , it was shown that under reasonable assumptions about the statistical description of the surface roughness, the real area of contact ends up being proportional to the applied load.
+In a classic study by Greenwood and Williamson , it was shown that under reasonable assumptions about the statistical description of the surface roughness, the real area of contact ends up being proportional to the applied load.
 Putting these two things together, the friction force is proportional to the load, as Leonardo and Amontons found.

 What does all this have to do with our two Guettler diagrams?
 Well, in the experiment with the rosin-coated rod we would probably not expect this argument based on rough surfaces to work.
 When a string is bowed by a rod, the geometry is like two cylinders, crossing at right angles.
 The apparent area of contact is very small, so the contact pressure (force per unit area) will be very large.
 Rosin is not a very hard material, especially when it has been warmed up by friction.
 With this large contact pressure, any asperities that may have originally been present on the surfaces of the rosin-coated string and rod will be squashed flat.
 The real area of contact is then the same as the apparent area of contact.